What Is LangChain?

 - Strong community with abundant tutorials and examples

-- LangSmith provides best-in-class LLM observability
+- LangSmith provides top LLM observability

 - LangGraph enables complex multi-agent workflows